 - Entering into contractual or other legal obligations on behalf of the School

-- Approving Contracts on Behalf of the School: The Board may authorize the Director (and/or the Business Manager or any other agent) to enter into an approved legal contract or execute and deliver any instrument in the name of and on behalf of the School.
+- Approving Contracts on Behalf of the School: The Board may authorize the Head of School (and/or the Operation and FInance Manager or any other agent) to enter into an approved legal contract or execute and deliver any instrument in the name of and on behalf of the School.
 Financial and legal limitations of any such authorizations shall be well defined and reviewed by the Board or its committees on a regular basis.

 2.2 Composition of the Board